intellee/blog.diffense.co.kr/about.md

 title: About
 ---

-Diffense is a security startup based in Seoul, Korea.
+Diffense is a cyber security company based in Seoul, South Korea.

-Feel free to contact us.
+### Contact us

-* email: **ceo@diffense.co.kr**
+email: ceo@diffense.co.kr

 ---